neondatabase/neon/README.md

 ## Architecture overview

-A Neon installation consists of compute nodes and Neon storage engine.
+A Neon installation consists of compute nodes and a Neon storage engine.

-Compute nodes are stateless PostgreSQL nodes, backed by Neon storage engine.
+Compute nodes are stateless PostgreSQL nodes backed by the Neon storage engine.

-Neon storage engine consists of two major components:
+The Neon storage engine consists of two major components:
 - Pageserver.
-Scalable storage backend for compute nodes.
+Scalable storage backend for the compute nodes.
 - WAL service.
-The service that receives WAL from compute node and ensures that it is stored durably.
+The service receives WAL from the compute node and ensures that it is stored durably.

 Pageserver consists of:
 - Repository - Neon storage implementation.
 - WAL receiver - service that receives WAL from WAL service and stores it in the repository.
 - Page service - service that communicates with compute nodes and responds with pages from the repository.
-- WAL redo - service that builds pages from base images and WAL records on Page service request.
+- WAL redo - service that builds pages from base images and WAL records on Page service request
 ## Running local installation

 #### Installing dependencies on Linux
-1. Install build dependencies and other useful packages
+1. Install build dependencies and other applicable packages

-* On Ubuntu or Debian this set of packages should be sufficient to build the code:
+* On Ubuntu or Debian, this set of packages should be sufficient to build the code:
 ```bash
 apt install build-essential libtool libreadline-dev zlib1g-dev flex bison libseccomp-dev \
 libssl-dev clang pkg-config libpq-dev etcd cmake postgresql-client
 ```
-* On Fedora these packages are needed:
+* On Fedora, these packages are needed:
 ```bash
 dnf install flex bison readline-devel zlib-devel openssl-devel \
   libseccomp-devel perl clang cmake etcd postgresql postgresql-contrib